-Introduction: Mike Johnson, the new Speaker of the U.S. House of Representatives, has caused controversy with his remarks, which endorse Christian Nationalism and a conservative view of American history derived from the Founders’ Constitution.
-He notably avoids contemporary issues such as climate change and nuclear war, instead focusing on the national debt.
-Accusations of dishonesty and participation in the attempt to overturn the 2020 presidential election have been leveled against Johnson.
-His discourse was construed to demonstrate a disregard for the Reconstruction Amendments that expanded rights to marginalized groups.
-His position may, however, aid Democrats in future elections..
+Introduction: Mike Johnson, the new Speaker of the U.S. House of Representatives, has caused controversy with his remarks.
+They endorse Christian Nationalism.
+He also supports a conservative view of American history derived from the Founders’ Constitution.
+He notably avoids contemporary issues like climate change and nuclear war, instead focusing on the national debt.
+Accusations of dishonesty and participation in the effort to overturn the 2020 presidential election have been leveled against Johnson.
+His discourse was construed to show a disregard for the Reconstruction Amendments that expanded rights to marginalized groups.
+His position, however, aids Democrats in future elections..

-After listening to him give his opening remarks before being sworn in as speaker, I found a text copy of his speech.
+I listened to him give his opening remarks.
+This happened before he was sworn in as speaker.
+I found a text copy of his speech.
 I’ve reviewed the text and pulled five quotes highlighting some of his ideas.
 I followed his statement with a short discussion.

 White Christian Nationalism